oraibalmegdadi/Retrieval-Augmented-Generation-RAG/README.md

 Without LLMs, the core functionalities of text generation, translation, and complex question answering are unavailable.

 ## Using Mistral AI Alone

-### Simple Experimentation
-For basic exploration, Mistral AI's open-source models can be used by those with programming experience.
-However, this can be challenging.

-### Real-World Applications
 Using Mistral AI alone for practical applications can be difficult:
 - Limited Functionality: Building the infrastructure to interact with the LLM can be complex.
 - Data Integration and Processing: Mistral AI alone likely won't handle data retrieval and pre-processing steps.